szepeviktor/debian-server-tools/image/Upload-image.md

 - [JPEGmini](http://www.jpegmini.com/)
 - [Smush.it uploader](http://www.imgopt.com/)

+### Extract images from Microsoft Office Word documents

+- .doc: Save as a webpage ...
+- .docx: Open with 7zip, or rename to document.zip, path: /word/media

 ### Image file name

 Rename image file `categoryprefix-nice descriptive and SEO friendly may include spaces.jpg`.
 Use dashes `-` or spaces ` ` as separator.
 Avoid underscores `_`.
+Rename `.jpeg` files to `.jpg`.